The information on this page can be accessed in the following formats:

 Just do one thing at a time

-If you're making something to eat, don't try to use the phone at the same time.
+• If you’re making something to eat, do not try to use the phone at the same time.
 Even talking to someone in the same room can be tricky.

 Remove distractions

-If you need to concentrate on something, ask yourself if there's anything that may distract you.
-Turn off the TV and radio or move to a quiet room and ask other people in the house not to disturb you for a little while.
+• If you need to concentrate on something, ask yourself if there’s anything that may distract you.
+Turn off the TV and radio or move to a quiet room.
+Ask other people in the house not to disturb you for a little while.

-Try to remove clutter, so you won't have any visual distractions either.
-If you just keep the kettle, cups, teabags and sugar on the kitchen counter, this may help when you come to make a cup of tea
+• Try to remove clutter, so you will not have any visual distractions either.
+If you just keep the kettle, cups, teabags and sugar on the kitchen counter, this may help when you come to make a cup of tea.

 Make things easier for yourself

-It may help to write a 'to-do' list the night before and decide which tasks are the most important.
-That way, if you find yourself having a bad day, you'll know what to focus on and what can be left until another time.
+• It may help to write a ‘to do’ list the night before and decide which tasks are the most important.
+That way, you’ll know what to focus on and what can be left until another time.

 Know your limits

-Remember that you're not going to be able to concentrate for long periods.
-So keep your activities to half an hour, or however long you can manage.
+• Remember that you’re not going to be able to concentrate for long periods.
+Keep your activities to half an hour, or however long you can manage.
 If an activity is going to take longer than this, take a break and come back to it later.
-You'll probably be able to focus on it a lot better if you do.
+You’ll probably be able to focus on it a lot better if you do.

-If you know you're going to be doing something that requires concentration (if you're going to an appointment or expecting a visitor, for example) then plan to have a rest immediately before.
+• If you know you’re going to be doing something that needs concentration (like going to an appointment) then plan to have a rest immediately before or afterwards.